Obuasi Rocked by Road Crash, 6 Dead and Several Injured

 Recent road crashes in Obuasi

-In November, a military officer with the National Anti-Illegal Mining Operations Secretariat died after his team’s vehicle was involved in a road accident at Obuasi.
+In November, a military officer with the National Anti-Illegal Mining Operations Secretariat died after his team’s vehicle was involved in an accident at Obuasi.

 Read also